chantelmariediaz/GilletteAd-Twitter-Scrape/README.md

 Anaconda: https://www.anaconda.com/distribution/

-Lastly, Git is a version control system, that manages source code history.Github is the service that hosts Git repositories or projects.
+Lastly, **Git** is a version control system, that manages source code history. **Github** is the hosting service for Git repositories.

 ### What is Text Analytics?